nomadjimbob/mikio/README.md

     * Sidebars hidden by default in mobile view [#10](https://github.com/nomadjimbob/mikio/issues/10)
     * Fixed errors with the LESS compilier on some nginx configurations
     * Fixed styling and image display thumb size in media manager popup
+    * Fixed text field placeholders not disappearing with text entry
+    * Added support for Hogfather
+    * Added option to use LESS or direct CSS.
+Some configurations have issues with LESS

   * ***2020-09-10***
     * Floating page tools is now a UL element with classes applied from getType and getLinkAttributes.
 Fixes popup dialogs initiated from the a page menu [#7](https://github.com/nomadjimbob/mikio/issues/7)